niess/goupil/docs/overview.rst

 array([[0., 0., 1.],
 ...

-Then, let us backward propagate the expected photons through the geometry.
+Then, let us backwards propagate the expected photons through the geometry.
 This is done with the :py:meth:`transport <TransportEngine.transport>` method, as:

 >>> status = engine.transport(states, source_energies=1.0)